RedisLabs/redis-enterprise-azure/README.md

 _Limitations_: TBD

 # Details

 ## OSx Scripts:
-OSx script for setting up a multi node RLEC cluster on Azure VMs.
+OSx script for setting up a multi node Redis<sup>e</sup> Pack cluster on Azure VMs.

 ### Prerequisites
 install_prereqs.sh: Install required dependencies like node and azure-cli.
 Run this before your first run.

+### Create Azure Cluster (create_azure_cluster.sh)
+Main script to create the VMs, download and install Redis<sup>e</sup> Pack and set up the cluster with a final rebalance.
+Will require you to login to your Azure account.
+Settings will also, by default, allow a Windows Server jumpbox to be configured in the same vnet (see the vnet_name. setting above for details on vnets).
+The jumpbox ensures you don't expose your Redis<sup>e</sup> Pack directly to the internet.
+You can disable the jumpbox if you are using an existing vnet where you already have a browser to administer Redis<sup>e</sup> Pack, Or if you are simply looking to administer through the Redis<sup>e</sup> Pack commandline interface.

+### Delete Azure Cluster (delete_azure_cluster.sh)
+used to clean up the jumpbox, cluster and vms.
+Will require you to login to your Azure account. cleanup looks for the vm_name_prefix set in the settings file to match and delete VMs.
+To ensure it does not do accidental deletes, enable_fast_delete is off by default.
+You can enable_fast_delete, however make sure your prefix is unique and does not match your existing VMs in your subscription.

+### Start, Shutdown and Restart Azure Cluster (start_azure_cluster.sh, shutdown_azure_cluster.sh, restart_azure_cluster.sh)
+used to manipulate the cluter vms for simplifying a cluster restart, shutdown or start.
+Will require you to login to your Azure account.
+Scripts looks for the vm_name_prefix set in the settings file to match and delete VMs.
+To ensure it does not do accidental shutdown or restarts, enable_fast_restart, enable_fast_start, enable_fast_shutdown, is off by default.
+You can the settings, however make sure your prefix is unique and does not match your existing VMs in your subscription.

 ### Settings (settings.sh)
 settings.sh: setting file for the automated cluster setup.
 Seach for and investigate the variables marked with text "TODO" in the setting file before running create_ and delete_ scripts.
 NOTE: The scripts will fail by default as Azure subscription and account information will need to be populated.

-**RLEC Settings:**
+**Redis<sup>e</sup> Pack Settings:**
 ````
     rp_total_nodes: set the number of nodes in the cluster.

-    rp_download: link to the download URL for ubuntu 14.04 version RLEC.
+    rp_download: link to the download URL for ubuntu 14.04 version Redis<sup>e</sup> Pack.

-    rp_binary: name of the binary for RLEC. used to help rename the downloaded
+    rp_binary: name of the binary for Redis<sup>e</sup> Pack. used to help rename the downloaded
     binary.

     rp_license_file: reference to the local rp license file in the form a of a local path "~/path_to_rp_license_file.txt"

-    rp_admin_account_name: database administration account for RLEC cluster.
+    rp_admin_account_name: database administration account for Redis<sup>e</sup> Pack cluster.
     TODO: change this value before use.

-    rp_admin_account_password: database administration password for RLEC
+    rp_admin_account_password: database administration password for Redis<sup>e</sup> Pack
     cluster.
 TODO: change this value before use.
 ````